Merge pull request #70 from fsfe/templates

 ~/.local/bin is in your

-First, read the REUSE recommendations.
+First, read the REUSE tutorial.
 In a nutshell:

 REUSE is simple to include in CI/CD processes.
 This way, you can check for REUSE compliance for each build.
 In our resources for developers you can learn how to integrate the REUSE tool in Drone, Travis, or GitLab CI.